rangv/azureiotedgewithcentralcentos/README.md

    ![header](images/centos_edge_central.png)

-This tutorial demonstrates a scenario of IoT Edge runtime running on CentOS and provisioned and managed from IoT Central.
-It requires a device or VM running CentOS and an IoT Central App to provision and manage it.
-This tutorial will use an CentOS deployed on Azure.
+This tutorial demonstrates a scenario of IoT Edge runtime running on CentOS 7.X and provisioned and managed from IoT Central.
+It requires a device or VM running CentOS 7.X and an IoT Central App to provision and manage it.
+This tutorial will use an CentOS 7.5 deployed on Azure.

+[IoT Edge Support](https://docs.microsoft.com/en-us/azure/iot-edge/support) lists Azure IoT Edge supported systems.

 In this tutorial, you learn how to: